 Growth of the overall community and increases in visitation have reinforced Canmore’s Town Centre as a vibrant destination and the heart of the community.
 A Downtown Area Redevelopment Plan will establish a revised vision and provide the direction necessary to inform land use changes, municipal investments, and upgrades to the area and opportunities for further enhancements by the local business community.
 This would include an investigation of seasonal or permanent pedestrianization of a portion of Main Street; identifying the impacts, as well as opportunities this would have on operations, the local business community, and the surrounding residential neighbourhoods.

 Main Street Pedestrian Zone

-Council has approved another temporary implementation of a pedestrian-only Main Street in the summer will see enhancements to the space until the Downtown Area Redevelopment Plan is completed.
-After implementing this initiative for the past three summers, the focus of the Main Street in the summer of 2023 will continue to add more vibrancy elements such as lighting, flowers, artwork, and pageantry.
+Council has approved another temporary implementation of a pedestrian-only Main Street in the summer will see enhancements to the space until the Town Centre Area Redevelopment Plan is completed.

 Pumphouse 2 -New Water Treatment Plant